 For the most part, the yachts and designs these overseas builders are making for us are pretty cool.
 What I wonder, though, is where our native yachtbuilders fit into this equation.
 Many have been struggling, especially since 2008, and many of our countrymen already have taken advantage of what the overseas builders have to offer.
 I’m a believer in the power of the market and may the best products with the best value win, but what the heck is wrong with us that we continue to pass over our homegrown products that have always offered superb quality and reasonable value?

 If you’ve never been, the Monaco Yacht Show is an unbelievable affair that brings together several hundred of the finest new and brokerage boats from yards around the world.
 Typically, there is heavy skew toward yachts built in Europe.
 As I moved about the docks at the September show, however, I was stopped in my tracks—not by an Italian, Dutch or German build, of which there were many stunning examples, but by a boat built by Palmer Johnson in Sturgeon Bay, Wisconsin.

 Reports from American builders such as Christensen and Westport suggest the American yachtbuilding industry is starting to regain the attention it deserves.
 Christensen has a strong order book it says contains a preponderance of American clients.
 Westport says its current owners are more engaged in moving to new boats than they have been in quite a while.
 Other yards are showing renewed strength.
-Viking sold a dozen boats at the Fort Lauderdale show.
+Viking sold a dozen boats at a recent U.S. show.
 That’s all great news.

 The foreigners at our doorstep have much to offer and they deserve your attention, but nobody really knows better what we want than our own.
 Here’s hoping you give our native yachtbuilding industry a good hard look, too, as you liberate some of that pent-up demand.